-The Registrar of Taxis for the Limpopo Province has valuable operational information available about taxi operations and structures in the Limpopo Province.
-The LPTS information could also be utilised to verify information.
+The Registrar of Taxis for the Limpopo Province has valuable operational information available about the Limpopo Province in terms of taxi operations and structures.
+Furthermore the LPTS information could be utilised to verify information.

-5.6 Law enforcement targets and method of monitoring the achievement of such targets

-The Limpopo Province in its mission statement for traffic control and law enforcement, aspires to provide safe, secure and effective traffic conditions on the roads and other transport facilities and systems, through stringent law enforcement and traffic safety campaigns, in an attempt to safeguard all users of transport and to protect the expensive capital investments from misuse.
+5.4.1 Law enforcement targets and method of monitoring the achievement of such targets transport facilities and systems, through stringent law enforcement and traffic safety campaigns, in an attempt to safeguard all users of transport and to protect the expensive capital investments from misuse.
 Specific policy objectives with regard to traffic control and law enforcement relate to -